Doron-Az/SonicTheHedgehog-GameProject/README.md

 To play Sonic The Hedgehog Game Project, follow these steps:

 1. Clone or download the repository to your local machine.
-2. Open the "SonicTheHedgehog-GameProject" folder.
+2. Open the "SonicTheHedgehog-GameProject" folder with visual studio.
-3. Double-click on the "index.html" file to launch the game in your web browser.
+3. Run the "main.cpp" file.

 Alternatively, you can play the game online by visiting the [GitHub Pages website](https://doron-az.github.io/SonicTheHedgehog-GameProject/).